Green Manure Seeds from Sow Seeds Ltd

-Lupins are a hardy annual green manure that can be planted from March to July and is part of the legume family.
-They suit light sandy acid soils and are a hardworking leguminous plant that has very long tap roots that dredge up minerals.
-(Lupins fix 25% more free nitrogen...
+Lupins 'Blue Sonet' is a hardy annual green manure that can be planted from March to July and is part of the legume family.
+They suit light sandy acid soils and soils up to pH8 and are a hardworking leguminous plant that has very long tap roots that dredge up...

-Lupins are a hardy annual green manure that can be planted from March to July and is part of the legume family.
-They suit light sandy acid soils and are a hardworking leguminous plant that has very long tap roots that dredge up minerals.
-(Lupins fix 25% more free nitrogen than clovers and 28% more than peas and beans).
+Lupins 'Blue Sonet' is a hardy annual green manure that can be planted from March to July and is part of the legume family.
+They suit light sandy acid soils and soils up to pH8 and are a hardworking leguminous plant that has very long tap roots that dredge up minerals.
+Lupins fix 25% more free nitrogen than clovers and 28% more than peas and beans.
 The long roots also help to break up and aerate heavier soils and allow more moisture retention with the addition of humus from the break down of the roots on light sandy soils.

 It is possible to sow Lupins as an intercrop, e.g. among long growing varieties of veg like cabbage and sprouts, where they will contribute nitrogen to the soil (once they are dug in) and help promote growth in the veg crop.
 Treat as a legume for crop rotation purposes so great before nitrogen hungry crops like brassicas.
 Lupins can be slower to germinate than other green manures.

 That Lupins (Lupinus angustifolius) is a high-protein crop... the beautiful flowers are followed by large pods full of nutritious seed like a flattened bean.
 The kernels of Lupin are rich in protein (40%), fibre (40%) and moderate in fat (8%) made up largely of unsaturated fatty acids.